Kathy Maister's Start Cooking

 If you are new to startcooking, or are a regular visitor here, please consider subscribing for free.

-Genie
+Genie said:

 I've always wanted to cook brisket, but have never done it.
 Your instructions are so clear and simple, I think I'm going to give it a try!
 Thanks for the terrific explanation.

-Jon
+Jon said:

 Translation Alert

-It's been a while since I've done one, but can I just point out for British readers that what the Americans call corned beef is what we call salt beef.
-Here is a picture of British corned beef (for those of strong stomach!)
+It’s been a while since I’ve done one, but can I just point out for British readers that what the Americans call corned beef is what we call salt beef.

-Mr. Jodie Christian
+Mr. Jodie Christian said:

 I'm a male single parent with (3) teenagers; sent them shopping, they brought back a large brisket and two cabbages - they said "We want this".
 Thanks for the tips.
 It was a breeze and I'm their hero in the kitchen.
 They probably think I know everything about cooking.
 I don't; my laptop does!

-Kathy Maister
+Kathy Maister said:

 I delighted to hear of your success Mr. Jodie!
 You might want to check out my recipe for Pork Roast - it is just as easy to prepare!

-pat t
+pat t said:

 I'm having Corned Beef & Cabbage for a group on St. Pat's Day and I work.
 Can I put my 3 briskets in the crokpot or roaster on Sunday and warm up on Monday.
 Will they still be tender?
 Thanks, Pat

-janine
+janine said:

 I have to cook brisket for 25 on Monday...can I cook in the oven slowly, or does it have to be in water?
 Also, can I add 2 to a pan?

-BPowell
+BPowell said:

 I started "corning" meat when we moved to Alaska and had large cuts of caribou and moose to mess with.
 It really cames in handy when we hunt ptarmigan, a grouse like bird with deep red breasts that have a strong flavor.
 We collect 30 or 40 of these breasts and corn them for a feast.
 We make a brine of salts, sugar, garlic and pickling spices and soak the meat in the refrigerator for 4-5 days, then rinse and cook as in the directions on this site.

-janine
+janine said:

 Hello again, still wondering about my oven cooking method for corned beef.
 And do you know if i still place the season packet in with the meat and water?
 Help, please

-Orb
+Orb said:

 Janine, you will need a couple inches of water when cooking it if you go the roasting pan in the oven route.
 The water will make it tender and moist.
 The seasoning packet is optional most corked beef briskets come packed in a seasoned brine solution.
 If you decide to add the seasonings from the packet, just open the packet and sprinkle over the topside of the meat.

-Kathy Maister
+Kathy Maister said:

-Pat - Many people prefer to cook corned beef ahead of time.
+Pat – Many people prefer to cook corned beef ahead of time.
 It is easier to cut perfect slices when corned beef is cold.
-It will still be moist and tender the after re-heating.
+It will still be moist and tender after re-heating.

 Thanks Orb for all that good advice for Janine!